 With the Bank of England Base Rate still going up, it looks odd to see mortgage rates coming down when logic dictates that they should be following the Base Rate.
 Yet as the Bank of England raised interest rates by 0.5% to 4% on the 2nd of February, a lender had just announced a five-year fixed rate mortgage at 3.95% for five years1.

-Rates referred to in this article may be subject to further criteria or an assessment of your finances before applying, and may not be available after this article is published.
+Please note that where Rates are referred to in this article, they may be subject to further criteria or an assessment of your finances before applying and may not be available after this article is published.

-The main reason for rises in the Base Rate is generally understood to combat inflation.
+One of the main reasons behind the Base Rate increases has been the Bank of England seeking to counter inflation..
 The Bank of England hopes that higher rates will slow economic activity, which in turn will reduce prices and lower the rate of inflation2.
 For those of us with mortgages on variable or tracker rates, it means that the monthly cost of our mortgages will go up, while those on fixed rates are shielded from any immediate change in monthly repayments.
 However, when their fixed rate periods end, it is likely that refinancing to an equivalent fixed rate will be difficult to emulate, depending on when the mortgage was taken out and refinancing could cost more.

-Market analysts forecasts that mortgage rates and borrowing costs will start to soften and fall during the year, even though Bank Rates may peak at 4.5% later this year.
+Market analysts forecast that mortgage rates and borrowing costs will start to soften and fall during the year, even though Bank Rates may peak at 4.5% later this year.
 Some even forecast that Rates will stay above 3.25% for the next three years, despite inflation starting to dip3, yet this can be hard to predict.

-Part of the reason for the reduction in mortgage rates seen already is that lenders have already factored in Bank Rate rises to their calculations, and that lenders keen to encourage buyers back to the housing market, or assist those looking for the certainty of a fixed rate mortgage at a time of volatility.
+Part of the reason for the reduction in mortgage rates seen already is that lenders have already factored in Bank Rate rises to their calculations, and that some lenders are keen to encourage buyers back to the housing market, or assist those looking for the certainty of a fixed rate mortgage at a time of volatility.
 Competition is high and we are likely to see further lenders looking to compete by lowering their fixed rates.

 According to figures from the Office of National Statistics, 57% of mortgages coming up for renewal in 2023 were originally at rates of below 2%, which means that many householders should prepare for the difference when looking to remortgage now.
 The Office of National Statistics believes that the average rise in mortgage repayments will be around £250 more per month, whilst a £300,000 mortgage may see the repayments rise by as much as £661 per month4.